Free Web Hosting Provider - Web Hosting - E-commerce - High Speed Internet - Free Web Page

 A Dog Named 'PHOENIX'

-I never met the dog, but I've 'heard' all about him.
 He has a truly interesting story - and one which has all the intrigue of the greatest mystery novel ever written!
-Here's what I've been 'told' by Ambrr - our NanaDog!

-Sometime back a few months, our Mom heard of a dog left to fend for himself without so much as a bit of shelter from the rains of the Lowlands of Beaufort County.
-Just a few miles up Highway 170 from Mom's workplace at Sun City, on an empty lot with only left-behind garbage left lying around, there was a dog that seemed to have been forgotten by his owners when they moved - taking their mobile home with them.
-All that was left now were the steps to the front door.
+Sometime back, our Mom heard of a dog left to fend for himself without so much as a bit of shelter from the rains of the Lowlands of Beaufort County.
+Just a few miles up Highway 170 from Mom's workplace at Sun City, on an empty lot with only trash and splintered branches left lying around, there was a dog that seemed to have been forgotten by his owners when they moved - taking their mobile home with them.

 At first, everyone thought that the home had burned down.
 But soon enough, they learned the even sadder truth - the people had moved - leaving the dog behind without food - without water - without the slightest care.

 Who knows just how many people spotted the dark brown, short-haired dog hanging around this lot - there's a busy highway running along the front of the property.
 Certainly others had tried to coax him out of his wooded refuge and into the open where he might be further coaxed into a vehicle: his only hope of true survival.
 Who knows how many times they failed.
-Just how many times he had eluded those who had attempted to save him - is something we'll never know.
+Just how many times he had eluded those who had attempted to save him - is something I guess we'll never know.

 What we DO know is that our Mom was determined to do just that!